harrisonchiu/FMC-ND/README.md

 #### Current Model/Criteria to Choose
 Current model is *rev4 6th Order*\
+Type of model is `polynomial surface`\
-See excel worksheet for equation `polynomial surface`\
+See excel worksheet for equation\
 Criteria
 - Must have decent fit (seen visually)
 - Low errors